Ali-chakaroun/ISEP-LivingDocumentation/ldj-readme-renderer/README_template.md

 ### State of analyzer

-The following Java language elements are currently included in the generated JSON:
+A list of Java language features which are included in the analyzer can be found in the JSON schema documentation.

-> [~implemented-visit-types]

-The links refer to the types as present in the [JavaParser](https://javadoc.io/static/com.github.javaparser/javaparser-core/3.25.6/) library.
-Note that the level of detail is not infinite; some nested constructs may be cut short and included as a string literal.
+This documentation will be added soon.

 ## Support Libraries